A guide to the different colors of wine

 Two glasses of rosé wine with different shades of pink on a white tablecloth

-Rosé is made in two ways.
+Rosé is made in a few ways.
 Some rosés are aged for a short period with crushed red grapes and this is how they get their color.
 Rosé can also be made more like white wine.
 Nonetheless, some of the juice undergoes maceration.
 It is then added back into the final blend which gives the wine its pink color.
 You can achieve different pinks based on what percentage is added back into the wine.
 This is one reason why it’s impossible to make any sweeping statements about the color of rosé, which can range from pale pink and salmon, to deep pink and salmon, to even a light ruby.
 It depends on the style of the winery producing it.

 Orange wines